davidderaedt/brackets-buildsys/README.md

 By default, the `Build` command (`Cmd+B`) executes the first build system in the `builders` list of the configuration file.

 Once you add more build systems, you should see them in the file menu under the `Build` command.
-If you select a build system it will both run it *and* make it the default build system, so that the next time you hit `Cmd+B`, this one get executed.
+If you select a build system it will make it the default build system, so that the next time you hit `Cmd+B`, this one get executed.

-##Where is my output?

-The output is written to your developer tools console, which you can open from the `Debug` menu (or hitting `Alt+Ctrl+I`).

-I'm just too lazy to create a dedicated bottom panel for now.